-The majority of documented cases of DEG poisoning have been epidemics where DEG was substituted in pharmaceutical preparations for the more expensive, but nontoxic glycols or glycerins.
-These safe diluents have different manufacturing methods and DEG is not a byproduct, therefore simple errors of cross-contamination cannot account for the substitution of DEG in pharmaceuticals.
-The first mass poisoning was the sulfanilamide-Massengil disaster in the United States in 1937.
-DEG was used as a solvent in the elixir of sulfanilamide, an antibiotic.
-Shortly after it was distributed across the United States, reports of deaths emerged.
-There were over 100 deaths, a third were children.
-No toxicology testing had been conducted on either the ingredients or the finished product prior to marketing.
-This catastrophe lead to the passage of the 1948 Federal Food, Drug and Cosmetic Act, which requires drug manufacturers to demonstrate safety of the product prior to marketing.
+There have been multiple epidemics of DEG poisoning where it was substituted in pharmaceutical preparations in place of more expensive but nontoxic glycerols or glycerins.
+Simple errors of cross-contamination do not account for the presence of DEG in pharmaceuticals, as the standard safer diluents are manufactured in a process that does not generate DEG as a byproduct.
+Intentional addition of DEG to cut costs with or without knowledge of the potential health effects is thought to be the primary method of contamination.
+The first recorded mass poisoning was the sulfanilamide-Massengil disaster in the United States in 1937 in which DEG was used as a solvent in an antibiotic elixir of sulfanilamide.
+Deaths were reported shortly after it was distributed and in total over 100 people died – a third were children.
+This catastrophe directly led to the passage of the 1948 Federal Food, Drug, and Cosmetic Act, which requires manufacturers to demonstrate safety of a product prior to marketing.

-There is limited data regarding DEG and most information is derived from published experimental studies.
-DEG is readily absorbed orally.
-Dermal absorption has been reported through damaged skin involving a large surface area.
-In 1985, 5 patients being treated for burns in Spain developed renal failure and died from contaminated topical silver sulfadiazine ointment.
+There is little human data regarding DEG toxicity, and most information is derived from animal and ex-vivo laboratory studies.
+DEG is rapidly orally absorbed, although dermal absorption has also been reported in burn centers.
+In 1985, five patients being treated for burns in Spain developed renal failure and died due to DEG contaminated topical silver sulfadiazine ointment.
 DEG is metabolized in the liver via the same NAD-dependent pathway as ethanol and other toxic alcohols.
-DEG is oxidized to 2-hydroxyethoxyacetaldehyde by NAD-dependent alcohol dehydrogenase, and then further metabolized to 2-hydroxyethoxyacetic acid (HEAA) by aldehyde dehydrogenase.
+DEG is oxidized to 2-hydroxyethoxyacetaldehyde by alcohol dehydrogenase, and then further metabolized to 2-hydroxyethoxyacetic acid (HEAA) and diglycolic acid by aldehyde dehydrogenase.
 DEG and its metabolites are renally excreted.

-Management in the emergency department should be focused on initial stabilization with priorities given to monitoring and correcting acid-base status, serum electrolytes and fluid balance.
-Decontamination with activated charcoal is not recommended as it has a low binding affinity for alcohols in general.
-Since the metabolites of DEG are predominantly responsible for the renal toxicity, the use of antidotes to reduce the conversion to toxic metabolizes is recommended.
-Fomepizole is the preferred agent of choice.
-The dosing regimen includes a loading dose of 15mg/kg diluted in 100mL of normal saline or 5% dextrose in water, administered IV over 30 minutes; followed by maintenance dosing of 10mg/kg every 12 hours until the patient is asymptomatic with a normal pH.
-If the patient is getting hemodialysis, fomepizole should be given every 4 hours during dialysis.
-If fomepizole in not available, ethanol can be considered and should be given at an infusion rate to target a blood ethanol concentration of 100-150 mg/dL (22-33 mmol/L).
-As ethanol is also dialyzable, the infusion rates typically must be increased two to three-fold to maintain the target serum concentration.
+Initial management should be focused on patient stabilization with priority given to maintaining the patient’s airway, correcting acid-base status, serum electrolytes, and fluid balance.
+Gastrointestinal decontamination with activated charcoal is not recommended due to low binding affinity for alcohols.
+Animal studies have suggested a survival benefit from alcohol dehydrogenase inhibition, likely due to the prevention of the formation of the toxic metabolite diglycolic acid.
+Fomepizole is the preferred agent for alcohol dehydrogenase inhibition.
+The dosing regimen is a loading dose of 15 mg/kg diluted in 100mL of normal saline or 5% dextrose in water, administered IV over 30 minutes; followed by maintenance dosing of 10 mg/kg every 12 hours until the patient is asymptomatic with a normal pH.
+If the patient is receiving hemodialysis the fomepizole dosing frequency should be adjusted to every four hours.
+If fomepizole is not available, ethanol can also be used and should be given at an infusion rate to target blood alcohol concentration of 100-150 mg/dL (22-33 mmol/L).
+As ethanol is also dialyzable, infusion rates must be increased two to three-fold in patients undergoing hemodialysis to maintain therapeutic serum concentrations.

-- There are three phases of DEG poisoning.
-The first phase is characterized by GI symptoms, inebriation and the development of a metabolic acidosis.
-The second phase is characterized by renal failure.
-In the third phase, patients develop a variety of neurologic complications.
-The mortality rate remains high despite aggressive therapy.
+- What is the typical clinical presentation of DEG poisoning?
+There are three phases of DEG poisoning.
+The first phase is characterized by GI symptoms, inebriation, and the development of metabolic acidosis.
+The second phase is the development of renal failure.
+Neurologic complications occur in a delayed fashion in the third phase.